cdransf/cd-11ty/src/posts/2023/scheduled-eleventy-builds-cron-github-actions.md

 {% endraw %}

-This leverages three different Vercel secrets specific to your account that must be added to the [Github Actions Secrets](https://docs.github.com/en/rest/actions/secrets?apiVersion=2022-11-28) for your project (`Project repo -> Settings -> Secruity section -> Secrets and variables -> Actions`).
+This leverages three different Vercel secrets specific to your account that must be added to the [GitHub Actions Secrets](https://docs.github.com/en/rest/actions/secrets?apiVersion=2022-11-28) for your project (`Project repo -> Settings -> Secruity section -> Secrets and variables -> Actions`).

-Your Vercel org ID and project ID will be at the bottom of your organization/personal acount's settings (in the General section), with your project ID located in the same section of your project settings.
+Your Vercel org ID and project ID will be at the bottom of your organization/personal account's settings (in the General section), with your project ID located in the same section of your project settings.

 If you need to manually trigger a build, you can do so using a workflow with a {% raw %}`[workflow_dispatch]`{% endraw %} trigger like this: